facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 Conclusion
 ----------

-To see more details about ParlAI's general structure, how tasks and models are set up, or how to use Mechanical Turk, Messenger, Tensorboard, and more--check out the other tutorials.
+To see more details about ParlAI's general structure, how tasks and models are set up, or how to use Mechanical Turk, Messenger, Tensorboard, and more -- check out the other tutorials.